 SMS has the broadest audience possible.
 According to forecasts, the number of mobile phone users worldwide will reach 4.88 million in 2021, yet not all of them own smartphones — especially in developing countries.
 For example, up to 40% of India’s huge population use simple feature phones.
 At the same time, for the residents of those countries where the Internet connection is not widely available, mobile is the main window to the world.
 SMS messages are available on all types of mobile devices and do not require an Internet connection.

 How do you complement your marketing strategy with SMS?

-Given the high level of engagement and open rates, messages serve as a useful addition to multichannel marketing and work well to attract customers’ attention to other communication channels.
+Given the high level of engagement and open rates, messages serve as a useful addition to SMS multichannel marketing strategy and work well to attract customers’ attention to other communication channels.

 - For delivering transactional messages.
 During the pandemic, the number of transactional traffic sent by brands exceeded the number of promotional messages, and this was not just limited to e-commerce.
 SMS was also broadly adopted by delivery services and other enterprises willing to support their customers.
 Supplementing a transactional message with a useful link is an effective solution since customers open such messages much more willingly than promos.

 - To lead guide shoppers to conversion.
 According to the statistics, 69.8% of shoppers do not complete their online orders.
 At the same time, about 10% of abandoned carts can be restored by reminding them — and the sooner, the better.
 A reminder to complete the transaction delivered via SMS has proven to be a very effective strategy, as 90% of short messages are opened within the first three minutes after receipt.

 - For urgent notifications.
 Promotions, discounts, hot offers — if you want the client to learn about them quickly and react immediately, use SMS and be sure to include the deep links leading customers to your site or app.